girdeux31/easyPhysi/README.md

  |linear_velocity_equation                |Vectorial |g, t, v, v0 	  |
  |newton_equation                         |Vectorial |F, a, m 		  |

-Use any above equation in an instance of a universe and include the body the equation will be applied to.
+Use any above equation in an instance of universe and include the body the equation applies to.
 Then use the `solve` method and include the unknown(s) to be solved, see third column in above table.

 `universe.physics_equation('my_body').solve('my_unknown')`

 #### <a name="sec-equation-types"></a>Equation types

-There are two types of equations: scalar (`energy_conservation_equation` for instance) and vectorial (`newton_equation` for instance).
+There are two types of equations: scalar (for example `energy_conservation_equation`) and vectorial (for example `newton_equation`).

 ##### <a name="sec-equation-type-scalar"></a>Scalar

-Only one input/output unknown is accepted.
+Only one unknown is accepted.

 ```
 out = universe.physics_equation('my_body').solve('my_unk')